manjot-b/cpsc587-asgn1/README.txt

 2 - Enter "make" in the terminal window to build the project 3 - Enter "./coaster" to run the program

+Press space bar to view from a different angle.
+(I couldn't get first person view to work.
+I thought I just needed to set the camera/view matrix to the cart's model matrix.
+But it didn't work.)

 Explanation of Math/physics

 Basically I just followed the roller coaster pdf.